protyushn1999/Youtube-Fampay/README.md

     - To fetch the latest videos you need to specify these: type=video, order=date, publishedAfter=<SOME_DATE_TIME>
     - Without publishedAfter, it will give you cached results which will be too old

+## Brief Description of the Project
+The project is build with NodeJs, Express and Mongo DB as Backend and React in the frontend.
+I have created APIs which can fetch most reccent videos from youtube and show the user in a paginated way sorted in descending order of published datetime.
+The cron job will getch data every 10 secs from Youtube Db and save in our db.
+Additionally, it will store information about videos, including their ID, publication date, channel ID, title, description, thumbnails, and channel title with proper indexes.
+Further, I have used compound indexing to optimise the searching of videos using a particular keyword.
+When the API_KEY quota is used up, it automatically switches to the 4 other keys until success response.

 ## How to run the project

 - Clone the project to your desktop